Lokesh-DataScience/Data-Analyst-Expert-Bot/README.md

 ## 🚀 Features

 - **Conversational AI**: Chat with an LLM (Llama 3/4 via Groq) about any data analysis topic.
+- **Multi-File Upload & Analysis**: Upload and analyze images (charts, screenshots), CSV/Excel files, and PDFs **simultaneously**.
+The bot uses all provided files as context for your question via the `/multi-upload` endpoint.
+- **Data Cleaning & Analysis Endpoints**: Use `/analyze-data` for full AI-powered analysis (cleaning, stats, insights, visualizations) and `/clean-data` for fast, quota-free cleaning and summary.
+- **Modern GUI**: Redesigned Streamlit interface with tabs for chat and data upload, sidebar controls, recent chat management, and raw data preview.
-- **Image Understanding**: Upload images (e.g., charts, screenshots, or photos) and ask questions about them.
+- **Image Understanding**: Upload images and ask questions about them.
 The bot uses a multimodal LLM to analyze and respond, then grounds the answer using your chat history and knowledge base.
 - **CSV Data Analysis**: Upload a CSV file and ask questions about its content.
 The bot uses the CSV content as context for the LLM, providing data-aware answers.
 - **PDF Data Analysis**: Upload a PDF file and ask questions about its content.
 The bot extracts text from the PDF and uses it as context for the LLM, enabling document-aware responses.
 - **File Caching**: Uploaded CSV, image, and PDF data are cached for each session, enabling fast, context-aware follow-up questions without re-uploading or re-processing files.